 litter items collected since 2013

-Litter item loads by beach
+Litter item densities by beach

 State of beach litter in Europe's regional seas